superelastic/claude-pocketflow-template/README.md

 # claude-pocketflow-template

-A production-ready template for building AI-powered applications with PocketFlow and Claude.
-Features comprehensive testing, modern Python tooling, and AI-assisted development support.
+A **solo developer-friendly** template for building AI-powered applications with PocketFlow and Claude.
+Features pragmatic tooling that helps without hindering your development flow.

+> 🎯 **Philosophy**: Tools should help you build features, not fight you over formatting.
+This template uses a "minimal CI" approach - quality tools when you want them, never blocking your progress.

 ## 🚀 Use This Template

 Click the "Use this template" button above to create a new repository based on this template.

+**📖 New to this approach?** See **[DEVELOPMENT.md](DEVELOPMENT.md)** for the complete solo developer workflow.

 ## ✨ Features

-- **🧪 Comprehensive Testing**: 44+ tests with pytest, achieving 88%+ coverage
-- **🔧 Modern Python Tooling**: UV package manager, Ruff formatter, Pyright type checker
+- **🚀 Solo Dev Optimized**: Tools help instead of block - no CI fatigue!
+- **🧪 Smart Testing**: Core functionality tests, skips brittle checks
+- **🔧 Pragmatic Tooling**: Ruff, Pyright, pytest - all advisory, never blocking
 - **🤖 AI Development Ready**: Optimized for Cursor AI and Claude Code
-- **📦 Production Ready**: Pre-commit hooks, GitHub Actions CI/CD, structured logging
-- **🏗️ Clean Architecture**: Modular design with config management and flow orchestration
+- **⚡ Fast Iteration**: Pre-commit hooks auto-fix but won't fail commits
-- **📚 Extensive Documentation**: For both human developers and AI assistants
+- **📚 Clear Documentation**: Both technical docs and pragmatic workflow guides

 ## Quick Start

 ### Prerequisites

-- Python 3.10+ (3.10, 3.11, or 3.12 supported)
+- Python 3.10+
 - UV package manager (installs automatically with setup script)
 - Anthropic API key for Claude integration